viktor-evdokimov/tidewave_phoenix/pages/guides/security.md

   * When searching packages, Tidewave only returns their names and versions, as to avoid any package description from entering the conversation.

+## Data privacy

+Tidewave is MCP tool runs completely on your machine and therefore all data stays on your machine, with the exception of:

+  * `package_search` and `package_docs_search` tasks will query the package manager of your programming language, such as RubyGems and Hex.pm

+  * Commands that evaluate code may invoke HTTP clients or `curl`, which may cause data to leave your machine

+You should evaluate and stop your editor and AI assistant from running those commands if they are a concern.
+All other data is directly handled by your editor/assistant.